SKAGEN Kon-Tiki: A Global Emerging Markets Fund

-SKAGEN Kon-Tiki is a long-only equity fund which seeks to generate long-term capital growth through investments in carefully selected companies which are listed in, or have significant exposure to, emerging markets.
-The fund is managed by Cathrine Gether and Fredrik Bjelland.
+SKAGEN Kon-Tiki is a value-based emerging markets equity fund.
+It seeks to generate long-term capital growth through an actively managed, high conviction portfolio of companies which are listed in, or have significant exposure to, developing markets.
+The fund is managed by Fredrik Bjelland and Cathrine Gether.

-The portfolio typically consists of 40-70 companies with the top 35 representing 80-95 percent of assets and each holding targeted to be a minimum one percent of the fund.
-The portfolio managers have a long-term perspective on value creation and the fund’s average holding period has historically been over three years.
-They focus on absolute return opportunities and expect new positions to have at least 40% upside over a two-year investment horizon.
+The high conviction portfolio typically consists of 40-70 companies with the top 35 representing 80-95 percent of the fund.
+Each holding is targeted to be a minimum one percent of assets with a high level of liquidity.
+The portfolio managers have a long-term perspective to value creation and the fund’s average holding period has historically been over three years.
+They focus on absolute return opportunities and expect new positions to have at least 40% percent upside over a two-year investment horizon.

 Holdings face continuous competition for a place in the fund from a 'hot pot' of potential investments.
 Alongside a healthy library of previous holdings, which are habitually recycled into the portfolio when valuations are sufficiently attractive, this list of new ideas is regularly updated and forms the basis for the portfolio's turnover.